Explicit Acyclic Models and (Co)Chain Operations: The Surjection Operad

 Note this argument is very similar to the proof of Proposition \ref{17.5} that the composition $N_*(E\Sigma_n) \otimes N_*(X) \to \cS_*(n) \otimes N_*(X) \to N_*(X)^{\otimes n}$ is the functorial standard procedure map. \end{proof}

-\begin{rem} Proposition \ref{20.8} provides an indirect proof that the surjection operad structure maps satisfy the associativity axiom, although the ideas used are esentially the same as in the direct proof.
-We have not yet established the signs in the operad structure map of Proposition \ref{20.3}(ii), but the signs are provided, in a somewhat hidden form, by the Barratt-Eccles operad.\\
+\begin{rem} Proposition \ref{20.8} provides an indirect proof that the surjection operad structure maps satisfy the associativity axiom, although the key idea used is Proposition \ref{20.3}(i), whch is the same as in the direct proof in Proposition \ref{20.7}.
+We have not yet discussed the signs in the operad structure map of Proposition \ref{20.3}(ii), but the signs are provided, in a somewhat hidden form, by the Barratt-Eccles operad.\\

 Given basis surjection generators $x, y_i \in \cS_*^{bf}(n)$, let $X, Y_i \in N_*(E\Sigma_n)$ denote the corresponding fundamental simplices in the Barratt-Eccles operad, as discussed in Remark 16.8 of Part II.
 Then from Proposition 16.10 of Part II, $TR(X) = x$ and $TR(Y_i) = y_i$.
 The $\cO_\cE$ map is the composition of the map $EZ$, which of course has explicit signs, followed by the non-homomorphic inclusion $N_*(E(\Sigma_r \times \prod \Sigma_{si})) \subset N_*(E\Sigma_s)$, which has no signs.
 Thus is a formula that contains the signs.
-It is possible, but not easy, to keep track of the $EZ$ signs and reconcile the implicit signs in the formula above with the signs in Proposition \ref{20.3}(ii).
-But we prefer to establish the signs as part of our inductive proof of Proposition \ref{20.3}.\\
+It is possible, but not easy, to keep track of the $EZ$ signs and the $TR$ formula and reconcile the implicit signs in this formula for $\cO_\cS$ with the signs in Proposition \ref{20.3}(ii).
+In fact, Berger and Fresse seem to have carried this out in Section 1.5 of their paper [3].
+But we prefer to establish the signs as part of our inductive proof of Proposition \ref{20.3}.
+That proof will be long, involving many cases, but keeping track of signs is a relatively small part of the total work involved.\\